Dr John Singleton, 1808–1890

 Dr Singleton’s life and work are a salient example of how one person can make a significant difference to the people and communities in their day, and have an effect on generations to come.
 His formative influence helped shape the current contours of care in Victoria and Australia.

-Cost: No charge (donations for postage would be greatly accepted).
+Cost: No charge (donations for postage would be gratefully accepted).

 How to avail of a copy: Please call 03 8625 4444 or email firstname.lastname@example.org